Winter storm freezes city across Canada

 Winter Storm Elliott started to lose strength on Wednesday this week.
 This led to the restoration of electrical service in parts of the United States and Canada, and attempts to return to “normalcy” for citizens.

 About Fort Erie, some local media reported City residents have already begun clearing ice on their properties.
-They expect this to be a tough task until conditions improve further and a gradual increase in temperatures helps the thaw.
+They expect it to be a tough task until conditions improve further and temperatures gradually rise.

 Nation